nixcz/cisco-nexus-9300-evpn-fix/README.md

   event syslog pattern "%L2RIB-2-L2RIB_LOCAL_LEARNT_MAC_PRESENT_AS_REMOTE_STATIC" action 1 cli python3 bootflash:///n9kl2routeclear.py
 ```
   3) Dry-Run - It is recommended run with "dry_run=True" manually in order to skip all historical records in log.
 Those will be skipped by dry-run (not really clearing MAC address table).
-Srcipt will create init files where last proccessed position is stored. **Don't forget to change back to "dry-run=False"!**
+Script will create init files where last proccessed position is stored and only new records going to be proccessed.
+If you don't do dry-run with first run, script will proccess all log lines with it's first call and will clear MAC address table with all historical occurences of the message! **Don't forget to change back to "dry-run=False"!**